Appointments can be made by calling: 604 731-0091

 Most medical problems are best handled with a face to face visit.
 Occasionally your doctor will suggest a phone call to follow up on test results or treatment.

 Telephone Prescription Renewal Policy: For your convenience, the doctors at Bayswater Family Practice will renew your prescriptions by telephone, when it is medically appropriate to do so.
-The fee for this service is $30.80 and must be paid in advance.
+The fee for this service is $32.05 and must be paid in advance.
 Please allow 24 hours for your prescription to be filled.
 If the physician feels that a medical assessment is necessary, you may be asked to come in or you may be able to discuss your medication renewal in a teleheath/video visit.

 You will be notified immediately of any significant abnormal test results.
 Normal results will be discussed at subsequent office visits.
 If you are particularly concerned about a pending test result, you are welcome to call the office to check if your test result has arrived.
 PAP tests can take up to 6 weeks for results to be available.
 Most bloodwork results are available between 1-14 days after the sample is drawn.
 Maternal serum triple screening and amniocentesis results can take 2-3 weeks.
 Xray results are usually available within 1-2 days.